snap-one/docs-driverworks/README.md

 #### Driver Development Templates
 The SDK includes numerous Driver Development Templates to help jump start your development efforts.
-Please see the [driver_deveopment_templates][7] directory for the current list of supported templates.
+Please see the [driver_development_templates][7] directory for the current list of supported templates.

 #### Icon Templates

 The DriverWorks SDK provides templates and instructions on how to create icons that will blend in with the default icons inside Control4 interfaces.
-Conforming to these guidelines insures that custom icons feel like part of the system.
+Conforming to these guidelines ensures that custom icons feel like part of the system.
 For more information, please see the [icon_templates][6] folder.

 #### Media Service Proxy